 Only one person in a family is entitled to this support.
 The assessing of the entitlement and the amount of the assistance are based on the income projected to the consumer unit instead of the previous income per capita.
 Each member of the consumer unit is weighted by a rate which shows the structure and consumption of a family: the first adult member of the family and the disabled child's rate is 1,0, the ratio of the spouse and other adults is 0.9 while each child is given a weight equal to 0.7.
-The amount of support is variable and supplements the family's effective total income to the limit of the entitlement (this limit is the 90% of the minimum public workers income).
-The maximum of the monthly support is 46 662 HUF in 2015.
+The amount of support is variable and supplements the family's effective total income to the limit of the entitlement (this limit is the 90% of the minimum pension).
+The maximum of the monthly support is 45,568 HUF in 2014.